 Otherwise put, in modal terms, nomological deviance is the external negation of a law-statement L (i.e., "Not necessarily L"), not the internal negation of that law-statement (i.e., "Necessarily not L"), which is lawlessness.
-The Kantian distinction between nomological deviance and lawlessness is in fact one of the fundamental keys to a philosophically adequate solution of the free will problem.27 porary Kant-interpretation that can be called the TD modus ponens/modus tollens dilemma,28 which unfolds like this:
+The Kantian distinction between nomological deviance and lawlessness is in fact one of the fundamental keys to a philosophically adequate solution of the free will problem.

-Granting all that, the real possibility of The Gap That Will Not Close due to the essentially non-conceptual, intuitional representability of nomologically deviant, categorially anarchic, essentially rogue objects, leads directly to a fundamental meta-problem in contem-
+Granting all that, the real possibility of The Gap That Will Not Close due to the essentially non-conceptual, intuitional representability of nomologically deviant, categorially anarchic, essentially rogue objects, leads directly to a fundamental meta-problem in contemporary Kant-interpretation that can be called the TD modus ponens/modus tollens dilemma, which unfolds like this:

-27 See, e.g., Hanna (2016a).
+&lt;sup>27 See, e.g., Hanna (2016a).